samarchie/urban-optim/docs/chch-parameterisation.md

 layout: page
-title: "Parameterisation of Ōtautahi Christchurch's Objective Functions"
+title: "Parameterisation of the Objective Functions of Ōtautahi Christchurch"
 permalink: /chch-parameterisation/